 - 6. LATE CHARGES.
 Lessee agrees to pay Ten dollars (\$10.00) as a late charge should Lessee fail to pay any installment of rent or any other sum due under this Lease within 30 days after the due date or five (5) days after written notice, whichever occurs first.
 In the event Lessor elects to waive the late charge with respect to any single installment, the waiver shall not be deemed to constitute a waiver with respect to any subsequent installment due. - 7.
 INTEREST ON RENT IN ARREARS.
-Any installment of rent accruing under the provisions this Lease which is not paid when due shall bear interest at the rate of ten (10) percent per annum from the date the rent is due under the terms of this Lease, until such time as Lessee pays the amount due.
+Any installment of rent accruing under the provisions this Lease which is not paid when due shall bear interest at the rate of ten (10) percent per annum from the date the rent is due under the terms of this Lease, until such time as Lessee pays the amount due. - 8.
+USE. - a.

-8. USE.

-- a.
 The Premises are leased to the Lessee for the purpose of serving the needs of the citizens, per "Attachment A: Subrecipient Agreement", particularly the youth (teens), in the Carver Park Neighborhood and surrounding communities. - b.
 Lessor shall not erect, or permit to be erected, on land adjoining the Premises any structure or improvements which interfere with access to the Premises or obstruct the visibility of the Premises or Lessee's signage. - 9.
 CONDITION OF PREMISES AND CONTENTS.
 Premises and contents are rented "as is".
 Upon termination of Lease, the Premises and contents shall be restored to as clean condition and good repair as when leased, normal wear and tear excepted.
 The contents on the Premises include, but not limited to, tables, chairs, and desks as defined in Attachment B: Inventory Checklist.
-Lessee shall remove all personal property and fixtures, except those items permanently affixed (including but not limited to lighting fixtures, fans, plumbing fixtures) before vacating the Premises.
+Lessee shall remove all personal property and fixtures, except those items permanently affixed, including but not limited to lighting fixtures, fans, and plumbing fixtures, before vacating the Premises.
 Lessee shall make no changes, alterations, or improvements to the Premises without the express prior written consent of the Lessor, nor shall Lessee cause, or permit to be caused, any damage to the Premises. - 10.
 RELOCATION BENEFITS.
-Lessee shall not be entitled to relocation benefits if Lessee first occupies the Premises after Lessor has acquired the property for a public purpose.
-Lessee has been provided relocation assistance information and an associated cost estimate.
+Lessee shall not be entitled to relocation benefits if this lease is terminated for any reason.